google/WebFundamentals/New/src/content/en/fundamentals/security/encrypt-in-transit/enable-https.md

     .......................................................................................+++
     e is 65537 (0x10001)

-### Generate a CSR
+### Generate a certificate signing request

-In this step, you embed your public key and information about your organization and your website into a certificate signing request.
-The *openssl* command interactively asks you for that metadata.
+In this step, you embed your public key and information about your organization and your website into a certificate signing request or CSR.
+The *openssl* command interactively asks you for the required metadata.

 Running the following command: